 But not all record fanatics are consciously aware of the etiquette required for those who take part in this habit.

-So we’ve put together a guide to help you 13 Things You Can Do to Improve Your Crate Digging Etiquette, we hope this will help seasoned diggers and beginners alike to have great vinyl hunting days…
+So I’ve put this guide together.
+I hope this will help seasoned diggers and beginners alike to have great vinyl hunting days.

 - Leave at least one row between you and the person next to you.

-- Don’t dig outside of your bin or row if someone is digging next to you.
+- Don’t dig outside of your bin or row if someone is crate digging next to you.

 - If the racks are over-crowded, move to another section until it thins out.